thecandlestick/silverbullet/website/Recursion.md

 There is a particularly deep body of data structures that use [[Trees]] to represent data, which are inherently recursive objects and thus lend themselves well to operations implemented by recursive algorithms.

 We have already seen an example of a recursive data structure; however, when we noted that the _ListNode_ class alone is sufficient to implement the _List_ abstract data type.
-To think of these operations recursively, simply note that _m_next_ in this implementation points to either:
+To think of these operations recursively, simply note that the _next_ pointer for each node in this implementation points to either:
   * nullptr (**Base Case**)
   * a smaller (size n-1) list (**Recursive Case**)